Croydon/conan_inquiry/README.md

 5. Run `python -m conan_inquiry validate` to find any missing fields (start from the top of the output)
     1. Fix _all_ (otherwise you'll waste ratelimit resource) severe issues it reports
     2. Repeat (generate -> validate -> fix) until there are no more issues
+6. Run `python -m conan_inquiry wishlist` to renew to wishlist data

-6. Run `python -m conan_inquiry server` and open `localhost:8000` in a browser
+7. Run `python -m conan_inquiry server` and open `localhost:8000` in a browser
-7. Run `python -m conan_inquiry deploy` to upload everything to a gh-pages branch
+8. Run `python -m conan_inquiry deploy` to upload everything to a gh-pages branch

 ### Prerequisites